zhangzq71/Arduino-FOC/README.md

 Find more information about the **motor commands** in the [docs.simplefoc.com](https://docs.simplefoc.com/communication)

-###  Installation
-For those willing to experiment and to modify the code I suggest using the [minimal version](https://github.com/askuric/Arduino-FOC/tree/minimal) of the code.
- > This code is completely independent and you can run it as any other Arduino Sketch without the need for any libraries.

 #### Github website download
-- Make sure you are in [minimal branch](https://github.com/askuric/Arduino-FOC/tree/minimal)
 - Download the code by clicking on the `Clone or Download > Download ZIP`.
 - Unzip it and open the sketch in Arduino IDE.